|

 could be any room for doubt, and

-to prove that even if God
+to prove that even if God had

-there could have been
+forged more worlds, there could have been none

-none in which these laws were not observed.
+in which these laws were not observed.

-An opinion commonly
+An opinion commonly received

-received among theologians:
+among theologians:

 the action which sustains the